Yorubaname/yorubaname-website/README.md

 #### Via an IDE

-If you use an IDE like Intellij, you can run the application by running the `public static void main` in DictionaryApplication class
+If you use an IDE like Intellij or Eclipse you can run the application by running the `public static void main` in DictionaryApplication class

 #### Via Spring Boot Run Plugin